Frequently asked questions

 Children have access to water at all times throughout the day.
 Breakfast consists of cereal and toast, milk and water.
 A hot lunch is provided.
 During winter months a hot high tea is served.
 During the summer we serve a cold tea.
 Lunch and tea is provided by Zebedees lunchbox

-What does my child need to bring to nursery?
+What does my child need to bring to the nursery?

-A named bag to contain a spare change of clothes.
+We provide all children with a named Bluebell canvas bag which is given during their taster session, and we ask parents to provide a spare change of clothes.
 Your child’s comforter if he or she has one.
-A water bottle (optional)with your child’s name written clearly on it.
-However, we do always have named beakers for your child to drink from at any time of the day so you need only bring your own bottle if you think your child is more likely to drink from it than from the beaker provided by us.
+Bluebell has named beakers and cups for your child to drink from at any time of the day so there is no need to bring your own.

 How do I settle my child or children in?